 The sanding discs are attached using a hook and loop abrasive pad.
 Over time the pad takes an incredible amount of punishment.
 While it’s definitely worth looking after the pad on any sander, what’s good to know is that real-world experience tells us that Makita sanders have a good track record – the Makita hook & loop attachment works well over time.

-Variable speed coupled with the correct grit paper on this random orbital sander will deliver great results, every time.
+Variable speed makes it easy to get great results, every time.
 Most professionals have made the mistake of removing too much material, at some point.
 This can be difficult to remedy.
 It’s far better to start at a slow speed and then adjust up, if necessary.

 SPECIFICATION: POWER 300w | WEIGHT 1.3kg | NOISE 80dB | PAPER DIA 125mm | ORBIT DIAMETER 2.8mm | ORBITS/MINUTE 4000 -12,000opm

-This cordless sander is perfect for small to medium-sized DIY tasks.
+This cordless sander is great for small to medium-sized DIY tasks.

 All Ryobi tools work with an interchangeable ONE+ battery, which means you can use the same charger and batteries for multiple power tools – potentially saving a small fortune.
 All battery tools offer convenience but particularly with a sander, not being tied with a cord is liberating!